Colorado Mountain Rescue History Center

-For the past 6 years the ART History Center Committee has been involved in a capital campaign to raise funds for the creation and construction of the Colorado Mountain Rescue History Center.
-Over the past 6 years $478,000 has been raised.
+Since 2013 the ART History Center Committee has been involved in a capital campaign to raise funds for the creation and construction of the Colorado Mountain Rescue History Center.
+As of January of 2020 $478,000 has been raised.
 This will be the first archival, museum and education facility dedicated to Mountain Rescue in the United States.

 “A sophisticated understanding of the past is one of the most powerful tools we have for shaping the future” John T. Seaman Jr and George David Smith